-The head of centre will request evidence of the qualification(s) of the assessor in the form of official certificates, or the relevant experience of the assessor in the form of personal statements corroborated by professional references.
+The Head of Centre will request evidence of the qualification(s) of the assessor in the form of official certificates, or the relevant experience of the assessor in the form of personal statements corroborated by professional references.
 Copies of certificates and/or experience will be taken and placed on the assessor's personnel file and will be made available to JCQ upon request.
+Our current L7 assessor's certificates are available in our Examination Manual.

-In the absence of a member of staff having the appropriate qualifications in order to apply access arrangements, SupaJam will refer to the AL for their experience and expertise OR work with an external consultant within a reasonable timeframe to be able to provide the necessary evidence that students have been correctly assessed as per the JCQ publication Access Arrangements and Reasonable Adjustments, whichever is the more appropriate.
+In the absence of a member of staff having the appropriate qualifications in order to apply access arrangements, SupaJam will refer to the SEND Director for their experience and expertise OR work with an external consultant within a reasonable timeframe to be able to provide the necessary evidence that students have been correctly assessed as per the JCQ publication Access Arrangements and Reasonable Adjustments, whichever is the more appropriate.

-The head of centre will ensure that evidence of the assessor's qualification(s) is obtained at the point of engagement/employment and prior to the assessor undertaking any assessment of a candidate.
+The Head of Centre will ensure that evidence of the assessor's qualification(s) is obtained at the point of engagement/employment and prior to the assessor undertaking any assessment of a candidate.